wolfSSL/wolfssl-examples/tirtos_ccs_examples/README.md

 Setting up the file system
 ---------------------------------------------------------
-ensure that cyassl is on the C:/ drive and remove any version numbers on the file.
-For example if your cyassl directory is named "cyassl_3_1_0 or cyassl-3.1.0" rename it to "cyassl".
-You should now have C:/cyassl directory.
+ensure that wolfssl is on the C:/ drive and remove any version numbers on the file.
+For example if your wolfssl directory is named "wolfssl_3_1_0 or wolfssl-3.1.0" rename it to "wolfssl".
+You should now have C:/wolfssl directory.

 Clone this repository using "github for windows".
 The projects have been made portable so you can run them straight from the github clone repo or you can copy and paste the "tirtos_ccs_examples" folder out of the repo to wherever and they should still debug just fine once imported into your workspace (see end of this README).

-Instructions for building CyaSSL application for TI-RTOS
+Instructions for building wolfSSL application for TI-RTOS
 ---------------------------------------------------------

 Installing the software